 Another form of acne, acne fulminans5, strikes men who abuse testosterone or other steroids.
 This form of acne can strike both joints and the skin at the same time, causing disfiguring cysts and destroying joints.
 It cannot be treated with Accutane, Retin-A, Adapalene, or Differin, and only improves if testosterone and other steroid injections are discontinued.

 What Can You Do About Severe Acne?

 Everyone who has severe acne needs medical care to get better.
 But there are things doctors don’t tell you about living well with severe acne while it is healing.
 Here are some of the most important tips for living with severe acne:

-- Never, ever try to scrub your acne away.
+- Never, ever try to scrub6 your acne away.
 You won’t be able to reach deep-seated nodules or cysts, and the irritation of your skin will just cause it to secrete more oil, creating whiteheads, blackheads, and surface pimples.

-- If you have a small number of cysts, and you need to look your best for a wedding, graduation, or reunion, your doctor may be able to treat some of them with a corticosteroid injection.
+- If you have a small number of cysts, and you need to look your best for a wedding, graduation, or reunion, your doctor may be able to treat some of them with a corticosteroid injection7.
 Expect to have to pay cash, because this will not be covered by medical insurance.
 There is always a possibility that cortisone injections will cause lightening and indentation of the skin.
 Each injection will cost US $25 to $125.

 - If you fair, brown, or dark brown skin, tanning won’t make your cysts look better, because they will also tan.
 Tanning usually makes severe acne look even worse.